JockLawrie/JuliaFromScratch.jl/README.md

 Read the docs [here](docs/src/index.md)

-We focus on manipulating tabular data that includes dates.
+The examples focus on manipulating tabular data that includes dates.